 Soon after Boice died, Emeritus offered the family a $3.5 million settlement in exchange for dropping the wrongful death lawsuit.
 The family declined the offer and decided to take the wrongful death action to trial.

-Although Emeritus Corp. is a Seattle-based organization, Boice’s death was attributed to the subpar care she received at the assisted living facility.
+Although Emeritus Corp. is a Seattle-based organization, Boice’s death was attributed to the subpar care she received at the assisted living facility, which many experts consider to be qualified as elder abuse.
 This proved to be an important detail in the case because it allowed the family to bring a wrongful death action in California, which allows punitive damages in wrongful death cases.The jury later slammed Emeritus with a verdict of $500,000 in compensatory damages and $23 million in punitive damages to be paid to the Boice family.

 “Emeritus is extremely disappointed with the outcome of this trial and does not believe it is a fair reflection of the care that was provided to this resident in 2008,” reads a statement from Grager Cobb, president and CEO of Emeritus.Despite Cobb’s firm stance that the company provided Boice with an adequate level of care, the jury also found Emeritus to be guilty of engaging in fraud in relation to this case.
 There are little details about the fraud charges, but one could reasonably assume that it would be related to efforts to cover up the company’s negligence.